-In this guide, we’ll rotate pages using the PDF editor by CopyChecker—simple, browser-based, no install.
+In this guide, we’ll rotate pages using the PDF editor by CopyChecker, which is really simple, browser-based, and requires no installation.
 You can follow the steps below on desktop or mobile.

 Why rotate a PDF?